xbili/xbili.github.io/_work/shopback.md

 features at a rapid pace in a fast growing startup.

-I learnt most of my Bootstrap, HTML/CSS + Javascript skills from this internship and they have proven very useful in my other projects.
+I learnt most of my Bootstrap, HTML/CSS + Javascript skills from this internship.
 I also setup a frontend testing workflow with Mocha and Selenium to ensure that every deployment can be done with confidence.